Thank you. We'll take a look, and if it's relevant we'll publish the story.

 * Data from the Bureau of Labor Statistics

-As of 2020 there were 84,610 people employed as Environmental Scientists and Specialists, Including Health.
+As of 2020 there were 84,610 people employed as Environmental Scientists and Specialists, Including Health within the United States.

-This represents around 0.06% of the employed workforce across the United States.
+This represents around 0.06% of the employed workforce across the country.

 Conduct research or perform investigation for the purpose of identifying, abating, or eliminating sources of pollutants or hazards that affect either the environment or public health.
 Using knowledge of various scientific disciplines, may collect, synthesize, study, report, and recommend action based on data derived from measurements or observations of air, food, soil, water, and other sources.